Apache Doris Release Preparation

 gpg --send-keys xxxx --keyserver https://keyserver.ubuntu.com/

-where xxxx is the string after pub in the -list-keys result of the previous step, e.g., 33DBF2E0
+Here, xxxx is the string after pub in the --list-keys output from the previous step (for example, 33DBF2E0).

-You can also upload the contents of the above public-key.txt via https://keyserver.ubuntu.com/.
+You can also paste the contents of public-key.txt and upload it through the https://keyserver.ubuntu.com/ web page.

 pub 4096R/33DBF2E0 2018-12-06